a-r-c-club/IR2104_MOSFET_Driver/README.md

-# IR2104_MOSFET_Driver
+# Motor Driver
-This repository contains all designs for IR2104 based MOSFET motor driver.
+This repository contains all designs for motor driver designs made at VIIT Robotics.